huanghua1994/HiGP/docs/1-Basic-usage-of-HiGP.md

 * Python 3.7 or a newer version,
 * NumPy 1.15 or a newer version,
 * SciPy 1.3 or a newer version,
-* PyTorch 1.3 or a newer version.
+* PyTorch 1.3 or a newer version,
+* Matplotlib, if you wish to plot your results.

 Then, simply run the following command in your conda environment to download and install the latest version of HiGP.